paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/protocol-validator-disabling.md

 It's not a game of chance so giving attackers extra chances does not compromise soundness.
 Also it requires a supermajority of honest nodes to successfully finalize blocks so any disabling of honest nodes from GRANDPA might compromise liveness.

-Best approach is to allow disabled nodes to participate in GRANDPA as normal and as mentioned before GRANDPA equivocations should not happen to honest nodes so we can safely disable the offenders. ([**Point 8.**](#system-overview))
+Best approach is to allow disabled nodes to participate in GRANDPA/BEEFY as normal and as mentioned before GRANDPA/BABE/BEEFY equivocations should not happen to honest nodes so we can safely disable the offenders.
+Additionally the slashes for singular equivocations will be very low so those offenders would easily get re-enabled in the case of more serious offenders showing up. ([**Point 8.**](#system-overview))

-## Block Authoring Offenses
+## Block Authoring Offenses (BABE Equivocations)

 Even if all honest nodes are disabled in Block Authoring (BA) liveness is generally preserved.
 At least 50% of blocks produced should still be honest.
 Soundness wise disabled nodes can create a decent amount of wasted work by creating bad blocks but they only get to do it in bounded amounts.